 Customers value the positive experience they have when ordering groceries online with Tesco.
 Online reviews include words such as brilliant, excellent and pleased when describing the customer experience.

 Moreover, Tesco customers are twice as likely to comment on the friendly, cheerful delivery drivers.
 This relationship between the customer and Tesco employees is a key strength for Tesco, which they should continue to nurture and promote.

 In our comparison, we found that a key concern for Tesco customers was issues with the plastic tray liners that produce arrives in.
 Reviews indicated that customers were upset by Tesco’s decision to remove these liners.
 Customers remarked that they didn’t think that the delivery process was now COVID safe, and that unloading the shopping without bags was a major inconvenience.

 However, there was a slight dichotomy here.
 Ironically, customers wanted Tesco to be more environmentally friendly.
-Clearly, this audience want the best of both worlds.
+Clearly, this audience wants the best of both worlds.
 However, Tesco should bear in mind the environmentally conscious consumers throughout their comms.

 An issue that Ocado customers had was the produce was that it often arrived broken or damaged.
 Customers even described receiving their products in abysmal packing.
-Ocado should ensure produce is packed securely and find ways to optimise their current packing processes to better the customer experience,.
+Ocado should ensure produce is packed securely and find ways to optimize their current packing processes to better the customer experience,.